 Gifts to the Chamber Foundation are 100% tax-deductible as a charitable donation.
 No goods or services are exchanged for this donation.
 If you wish, memorial and honorarium contributions can be acknowledged with a card sent by the Chamber that does not disclose the amount of the gift.
 Acknowledgment of your gift is mailed as quickly as possible.

 For more information about the Chamber Foundation contact Communications at:

-The Fall River Area Chamber Foundation was incorporated to receive and administer funds used exclusively for public education, economic improvement and strategic community development.
+The Bristol County Chamber Foundation was incorporated to receive and administer funds used exclusively for public education, economic improvement and strategic community development.
 With a Chamber Foundation Board of Trustees made up of community business leaders, this foundation has participated in several community and economic development related projects.

 The Chamber continues its strong stand for increased funding to area schools.
 In 2014, the Chamber Foundation funded a series of PSA advertisements that aired on both WSAR1480AM and WHTB1400AM, which advocated for net services funding to the Fall River School Department.

 The Chamber Foundation co-funded, with FROED, a $6000 engineering study in 2012 that saved transportation access via a Milliken Blvd. ramp into the City of Fall River.
 It was the opinion of many downtown business owners that the project plan put forward by MassDOT would have cut off access into the downtown business district of Fall River.

 The consequence would be that transportation across and out of Fall River was to be improved at the expense of significantly limiting the ability for commuters to enter into the city’s business district.
 By limiting access to the economic core of Fall River, commerce and trade could have been negatively impacted.
 The results of the study were used by local officials to make the case for an alternative plan, which MassDOT eventually adopted.